79 Realignment Project (Segment 3)

 OVERVIEW

-The Riverside County Transportation Commission (RCTC), in collaboration with Caltrans, the City of Corona, Riverside Transit Agency, and Metrolink, is proposing the 15/91 Express Transit Connector (ETC) Project which aims to enhance transit connectivity and HOV access between the 91 Express Lanes and the City of Corona, specifically, the Corona-North Main Metrolink Station and the adjacent Corona Transit Station and Park & Ride.
+The Riverside County Transportation Commission (RCTC), in collaboration with Caltrans, the City of Corona, the Riverside Transit Agency (RTA), and Metrolink, is proposing the 15/91 Express Transit Connector (ETC) Project.
+The project aims to improve transit connectivity and high-occupancy vehicle (HOV) access between the 91 Express Lanes and the Corona-North Main Metrolink Station, Corona Transit Station, and Park & Ride Lot.
+Alternatives currently under consideration range from direct access ramps (DAR) to freeway access openings via re-striping.

 The 15/91 Express Transit Connector would:

-- Create new transfer opportunities between express bus services, regional rail, and local bus routes
+- Enhance transfer options between bus services, regional rail, and local routes.

-- Improve access and connectivity to the Express Lanes for high-occupancy vehicles (HOVs)
+- Improve access for HOVs to the Express Lanes.

-- Encourage use of public transit and carpooling and facilitate reductions in vehicle miles traveled
+- Encourage the use of public transit and carpooling to reduce vehicle miles traveled.

-The initial feasibility study for the proposed project was completed in July 2024, and the project is currently in the Project Study Report-Project Development Support (PSR-PDS) phase.
-Alternatives currently under consideration range from direct access ramps (DAR) to freeway access openings via re-striping.
+The project is currently in the Project Study Report-Project Development Support (PSR-PDS) phase.
 The preferred alternative will be chosen based on an evaluation of overall benefits, impacts, costs, and stakeholder and community feedback.

 Riverside-Downtown Station Improvements Project